scottx611x/CSCI-S-40/Lecture/Lectures.md

   - SDP (Session Description Protocol):
     - A mechanism to allow for direction of media stream to different places
     - Specifying the types of media streams
-    - Imagine a scenario where ou want to send audio to the nice speakers in the back (one IP) and the video to the machine with the nice screen (another IP)
+    - Imagine a scenario where you want to send audio to the nice speakers in the back (one IP) and the video to the machine with the nice screen (another IP)
     - Gives you the ability to specify the types of Codecs, the IP addresses to send specific media streams to, and the port numbers to which the streams should be delivered
     - We could spend days on SDP but this is the most important thing to appreciate